 Aisle started a Gofundme project very early on in the pandemic, focused on manufacturing non-medical cloth face masks to donate to vulnerable members of the Vancouver community living in the Downtown Eastside of the city.
 The demand was so great that the company (a B-Corp!) decided to start selling them via their website as well.

 These masks are priced at-cost, in a “Buy One, Give One” model.
-So, for every mask you purchase, Aisle donate a mask to someone living and/or working in the Downtown Eastside of Vancouver.
+So, for every mask you purchase, Aisle donates a mask to someone living and/or working in the Downtown Eastside of Vancouver.
 They do not make a profit on these masks.

 The washable and reusable face masks are available in many colors, including: Flower, Magenta, Royal, Orange, and a neutral Pearl color.
 The outer layer for all masks except for Pearl is made with 100% cotton.
 The outer layer for Pearl is 97% organic cotton and 3% spandex.
 The inner layer for all masks is made with 97% organic cotton and 3% spandex and the ties are 100% polyester.